 If a physician or health care professional acts within regular standard of practice, but still causes harm or is unable to prevent injury, this may not be considered malpractice.
 If it can be proven, however, that the physician should have acted in a more responsible manner to prevent harm or injury, this may be malpractice.

-Gynecological Medical Malpractice Compensation with Moraitakis & Kushel
+Gynecological Medical Malpractice Compensation With Moraitakis & Kushel, LLP

-If medical malpractice has affected your life or the life of a family member, contact the lawyers at Moraitakis & Kushel today.
+If medical malpractice has affected your life or the life of a family member, contact us today.
 Our attorneys have extensive experience with medical malpractice cases, successfully helping clients receive millions of dollars in compensation for their losses.
-Call us today at 800-688-2357 for a free consultation.
+For a free consultation, fill out our online contact form or call us today at 404-973-0341